CameronSchafer/CamJam-Games/Mobile Privacy Policy.md

 Any in-app purchases or premium content are subject to the terms and conditions of the applicable payment processor, which may include additional terms regarding billing, refunds, and cancellation.
 We are not responsible for any charges, fees, or other liabilities that may arise from your use of in-app purchases or premium content.

 Please note that in-app purchases and premium content are non-transferable and non-refundable, except as required by applicable law.
-If you have any questions or concerns regarding in-app purchases or premium content, please contact us at [INSERT CONTACT INFORMATION].
+If you have any questions or concerns regarding in-app purchases or premium content, please contact us at camschaf1+info@gmail.com

 ### Your Rights

 You may have certain rights with respect to your personal information, including the right to access, correct, and delete your personal information.
-If you wish to exercise any of these rights, please contact us at [INSERT CONTACT INFORMATION].
+If you wish to exercise any of these rights, please contact us at camschaf1+info@gmail.com

 Please note that if you wish to delete your personal information, you can simply delete the App from your device, as we do not collect any personal information directly.
 However, please note that certain third-party services, such as Ironsource (Unity LevelPlay), may collect personal information in connection with their services.
 You should consult their respective privacy policies for more information on what personal information they collect and how they use it.

 If you are a resident of California, you have certain rights under the CCPA and CPRA, including the right to request that we disclose what personal information we have collected about you, the right to request that we delete your personal information, and the right to opt-out of the sale of your personal information.
-If you wish to exercise any of these rights, please contact us at [INSERT CONTACT INFORMATION].
+If you wish to exercise any of these rights, please contact us at camschaf1+info@gmail.com.
 Please note that we may require additional information from you in order to verify your identity before fulfilling your request.

 If you are a resident of the European Economic Area (EEA) or Switzerland, you have certain rights under the GDPR, including the right to access, correct, and delete your personal information.
-If you wish to exercise any of these rights, please contact us at [INSERT CONTACT INFORMATION].
+If you wish to exercise any of these rights, please contact us at camschaf1+info@gmail.com.
 Please note that we may require additional information from you in order to verify your identity before fulfilling your request.

 If you are a resident of California, you also have certain rights under CalOPPA, including the right to know what personal information we collect about you and the right to request that we delete that information.
-If you wish to exercise any of these rights, please contact us at [INSERT CONTACT INFORMATION].
+If you wish to exercise any of these rights, please contact us at camschaf1+info@gmail.com.

 Please note that while we do not collect any personal information directly, we use Ironsource to display ads in our App.
 Ironsource may collect certain personal information, such as IP address and device identifiers, to display personalized ads to you.
 For more information on what personal information Ironsource collects and how it uses it, please consult Ironsource's privacy policy at https://developers.is.com/ironsource-mobile/air/ironsource-mobile-privacy-policy/